Diaspora Greeks book flights, lobby friends ahead of vote

-SINGAPORE/NEW YORK (Reuters) - Greece’s huge global diaspora is dishing out advice to friends and relatives on how to vote in Sunday’s referendum and some feel so strongly they are buying expensive tickets to get home to cast their own ballots.
+SINGAPORE/NEW YORK, July 3 (Reuters) - Greece’s huge global diaspora is dishing out advice to friends and relatives on how to vote in Sunday’s referendum and some feel so strongly they are buying expensive tickets to get home to cast their own ballots.

 One airline put on extra flights and ticket prices have risen for expatriates who want to have a say in whether Greece accepts a cash-for-reform deal from international creditors or rejects it, potentially leading to a euro zone exit.